VeryGoodOpenSource/dart_frog/docs/docs/overview.md

 :::

 :::tip
-It's also possible to set a custom port for the Dart VM service using `--dart-vm-service-port` option.
+It's also possible to set a custom port for the Dart VM service using the `--dart-vm-service-port` argument.

 This is required when trying to run multiple `dart_frog dev` simultaneously on the same host.
 :::